wendley/gr-ieee802-15-4/README.md

 - Where exactly does it break, i.e. is frame detection working?
 Is the signal field decoded correctly?).

-### Further works

-We will implement new funtionalities for MAC block, like carrier sensing _etc_.

 ### Contact

 Home page - http://dcc.ufmg.br/~wendley/